quincarter/component-library-starter/README.md

 yarn
 ```

-- Components are served with [Storybook](https://storybook.js.org/docs/react/get-started/introduction) when in development.
-- Generate a new Component by running this command:
+### Generate a new Component by running this command:

 ```bash
 npx nx workspace-generator web-component
 ```

+### Components are served with [Storybook](https://storybook.js.org/docs/react/get-started/introduction) when in development.

 View your components in storybook here: